Codecademy/docs/content/tensorflow/concepts/nn/nn.md

 ## Build a Neural Network with TensorFlow

-The basic steps in the process of implementing a neural network with TensorFlowinclude:
+The basic steps in the process of implementing a neural network with TensorFlow include:

 1. Collect and load data.
 TensorFlow provides the [`tf.data.Dataset` API](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) to create and prepocess a dataset from your input data.